-If Harry got sick then all was lost.
+If Harry got sick, all would be lost.

 Turning away, he let her take point and lead a path blocking the wind.
 Hermione walked on, clutching Harry protectively to her shoulder, knowing there was a wand pointed dangerously at her back.

-Inside, Sirius stepped in front of her again, his wand returning to her heart.
+Inside, the door was pushed shut before Sirius stepped in front of her again, his wand returning to her heart.
 “Give me my godson.”

 “Of course I am.
 He’s my godson.
 I am his rightful guardian now…” a flicker shook his anger and Hermione wondered if he felt as surreal in the situation, as she did.
 “Give him to me.”